DragosRadut/Thread-Scheduler/README.md

 ## Description
 The entire project stands under the copyright of University Politehnica of Bucharest, Operating Systems 2022, being a graded assignment.
-The implamantation simulates a preemptive scheduler based on the Round Robin priority model, structured for an uniprocessor system.
+The implemantation simulates a preemptive scheduler based on the Round Robin priority model, structured for an uniprocessor system.
 For a less exhaustive implamantation, priority is not considered like the UNIX standard model, but from one to five.
 Implementation is done in a shared dynamic library, exporting the following functions:
 * INIT - initializer for internal structs.
 * FORK - creates a new thread.